-The traffic light is a fun little project, that can be completed in under an hour.
-Learn how to build your own – using an Arduino – and how to modify the circuit for an advanced model.
+The Arduino traffic light is a fun little project that you can build in under an hour.
+Here's how to build your own using an Arduino, and how to change the circuit for an advanced variation.

 Apart from the basic Arduino, you’ll need: